mosra/m.css/doc/plugins/sphinx.rst

 The :rst:`.. py:module::`, :rst:`.. py:class::`, :rst:`.. py:enum::`,
 :rst:`.. py:function::`, :rst:`.. py:property::` and :rst:`.. py:data::`
 directives provide a way to supply module, class, enum, function / method, property and data documentation content.

-Directive option is the name to document, directive contents are the actual contents; in addition the :py:`:summary:` option can override the docstring extracted using inspection.
-No restrictions are made on the contents, it's possible to make use of any additional plugins in the markup.
+Directive option is the name to document, directive contents are the actual contents; in addition all the directives have the :py:`:summary:` option that can override the docstring extracted using inspection.
+No restrictions are made on the contents, it's also possible to make use of any additional plugins in the markup.
 Example:

 .. code:: rst